-Written Test: The Written Test booklet has two parts and must be administered in one sitting.
+Written Test.
+The Written Test booklet has two parts and should be administered in one sitting.
 Part I contains multiple-choice questions, and Part II contains open-ended questions.
-The test is not timed.
-Most students will complete the Written Test in approximately 45-60 minutes of working time.
+Students are allowed two hours of working time to complete the Written Test.
 In addition, the test administrator will need approximately 15 minutes to give directions to students.
 The Department will provide a new form of the Written Test each year.
 All schools must use an answer sheet developed by a RIC or large-city scanning center.
 Students must use this answer sheet to record their responses to the multiple-choice questions.
-Students write their answers to the questions in Part II of the test in the test booklet.
+Students write their answers to the questions in Part II of the Written Test in the test booklet.

-Performance Test, Form A: The Performance Test consists of tasks at three stations and must be administered in one sitting.
+Performance Test, Form A: The Performance Test consists of tasks at three stations which must be administered in one session.
 Each station requires 15 minutes of testing time, for a total testing time of 45 minutes.
 Additional time is needed to provide instructions to students and for students to move between stations.
-Allot at least 75 minutes for administration of the Performance Test.
+Allot at least one hour for administration of the Performance Test.
 The Performance Test is hand scorable only.
 Students write their answers to the questions on the Performance Test in the test booklet.